taswanj01/Hawaii_Climate_Analysis/README.md

-This project is a climate analysis and data exploration of an SQLite climate database.
+This project is a climate analysis and data exploration of an SQLite climate database based on the climate in Hawaii.

 Includes;